 Some acting credits include the Young Playwrights Festival at Playwrights Horizons, Mac Wellman’s satire on government censorship, “SEVEN BLOWJOBS” at Soho Rep, Heather McKutcheon’s WALK ON LAKE ERIE at HOME; and the original productions of Christopher Durang’s NAOMI IN THE LIVING ROOM at Home for Contemporary Theatre, and Bill Russell’s ELEGIES FOR ANGELS, PUNKS & RAGING QUEENS.
 He is half of “Dawne” in the satiric nightclub act CHRIS DURANG AND DAWNE, which has played at the Criterion Center, Caroline’s Comedy Club, Williamstown Summer Cabaret, and the Triad, winning a 1996 Bistro Award.

 Laura hosted her own syndicated show in Virginia before joining WAMU in Washington, D.C., where she also contributed to NPR.
 Laura became involved in the arts while living in Singapore, where she worked as a docent and developed an interest in textiles.
-Today, Laura is a weaver and chair of the Phillips’ Mill Art Show committee.
+Today, Laura is a weaver and president of the Phillips’ Mill Community Association.